custom-components/pyscript/docs/reference.rst

 Trigger Closures
 ^^^^^^^^^^^^^^^^

-Pyscript supports trigger functions that are defined as closures, ie: functions defined inside another function.
-This allows you to easily create many similar trigger functions that might differ only in a couple of parameters (eg, a common function in different rooms or for each media setup).
+Pyscript supports trigger functions that are defined as closures (i.e., functions defined inside another function).
+This allows you to easily create many similar trigger functions that might differ only in a couple of parameters (e.g., a common function in different rooms or for each media setup).
 The trigger will be stopped when the function is no longer referenced in any scope.
 Typically the closure function is returned, and the return value is assigned to a variable.
 If that variable is re-assigned or deleted, the trigger function will be